1864

 Winslow Homer, sold [through Charles F. Libbie & Co., Boston, May 29, 1878].
 Dr. Henry C. Angell, Boston, before 1879, gift; to Ingersoll Bowditch, Boston, circa 1925, by descent; to Sylvia Scudder Bowditch, Cornelia Bowditch, and Katherine Bowditch Codman, Boston, circa 1935, sold; to [The Old Print Shop, New York] and [M. Knoedler & Co., New York, 1959] [1], sold; to Ethel and Oscar Huffman, 1963, by descent; to private collection, United States, circa 1970, sold; [through Sotheby's, New York, November 21, 2016, lot 13]; to Harvard Art Museums, 2016 Notes [1] According to the Knoedler Stockbook, the drawing was co-owned by The Old Print Shop and M. Knoedler & Co.

-19th centuryAmericanWatercolor over graphite with scratchwork on off-white wove paper
+19th centuryAmericanWatercolor and gouache over graphite on off-white wove paper mounted on board

 19th centuryAmericanGraphite on off-white wove paper